jeremyoo/Broadboard_v1/README.md

 ## Features
 - Provide basic sign-up & sign-in authentication through passport
 - Provide CRUD (create, read, update, delete) on post and comment:
-    - Only successfully authenticated users are allowed to create, update and delete their posts
+    - Only successfully authenticated users are allowed to create, update and delete their posts or comments
-    - Everyone can still read the posts without authentication
+    - Everyone can still read the posts or comments without authentication

 ## Issue